cemurray3/21SPONGE/README.md

 # Viewing and manipulating 21-SPONGE

-A few examples of how to interact with the 21-SPONGE data can be found in this Jupyter notebook.
+A few examples of how to interact with the 21-SPONGE data can be found in the Jupyter notebook.

 # Getting Help